2026 Rotating Car Seat Comparison & Ratings

 Best For: Caregivers who are diligent enough to read the installation instructions carefully the first time and again before transitioning to forward-facing, who won’t need to switch between rear-facing and forward-facing often, and who don't plan to travel by airplane with the seat.

-Installation using the LATCH strap is more straightforward (once you figure out how to route the strap, which is oddly connected to the lanyard), but you still need to route the latch strap under the belt guides on both sides of the beltpath.
+Installation using the LATCH strap is more straightforward (once you figure out how to route the strap, which is oddly connected to the lanyard), but you still need to route the strap under the lockoff and under the guides on both sides of the beltpath.
 With a LATCH weight limit of 35 rear-facing or 40 lbs. forward-facing, a seatbelt installation will likely be necessary at some point.

 Also, it’s worth mentioning that the mechanism that allows the seat to rotate requires 2 steps.
 While an extra step might be a little inconvenient, the 2-step process makes it nearly impossible for the child in the EasyTurn (or a child seated in an adjacent seat) to unlock and rotate it.